 Against all odds, recruitment consultant Dolores Ryan’s run of flukishly bad luck in finding miniscule flaws in otherwise perfectly acceptable restaurant meals, continues unbroken.

 Diners at Galway’s River Cafe, last night reported hearing the attention-seeking 28 year old make a mewing sound, immediately after being served her main course.

-The noise stopped husband Brian from sampling his ‘Venison with Buckwheat, Elderberry, Red Radicchio, Pumpkin, Pine & Spaghetti squash‘.
+The noise stopped husband Brian from sampling one of the restaurant’s signature dishes, ‘Venison with Buckwheat, Elderberry, Red Radicchio, Pumpkin, Pine & Spaghetti squash‘.